 The most important part of preventive dentistry is attending regular checkups and cleanings.

-Every six months, you need to visit Dr. Andrew Sloan for a dental checkup.
-At this visit, he assess all of your teeth and existing dental work, as well as your gums and soft oral tissues.
+Every six months, you need to visit Dr. Priya for a dental checkup.
+At this general dentistry visit, she assesses all of your teeth and existing dental work, as well as your gums and soft oral tissues.
 Your jaw joints, head, and neck will also be evaluated for any abnormalities.
 We will take x-rays and photographs of your mouth.
-Then Dr. Andrew Sloan will review his findings, using the images to show you areas of concern and explain treatment recommendations.
+Then Dr. Priya will review her findings, using the images to show you areas of concern and explain treatment recommendations.

 Like checkups, dental cleanings should be attended twice a year, or more often if advised by the hygienist or dentist.
 At your cleaning, the dental hygienist will inspect your gum tissue and determine whether periodontal pockets are present at the base of your teeth.
 Periodontal pockets of 3 mm or greater indicate the presence of gum disease, a potentially harsh, progressive condition that requires immediate treatment.
 The hygienist will suggest deep cleaning if you show signs of gum disease.
 She can also share tips for improving your oral home care regimen.